Everything you need to know about Coldplay’s performance at Glastonbury

 When are Coldplay performing on the Pyramid Stage at Glastonbury and how to watch

-The British rock band is headlining the festival for the fifth time
+The British rock band are headlining the festival for the fifth time

 Coldplay are no strangers to the Pyramid Stage.
 After debuting at Glastonbury in the New Bands Tent in 1999, they went on to headline the festival in 2002 and 2005.

 Chris Martin declared in a BBC interview back in 2007 that “Glastonbury is bored of us.
-I don’t think we can even take a harmonica down there for a good 15 years.”
-However, the band returned to the Pyramid Stage in 2011 and 2016, and in 2021 for the live streamed Live at Worthy Farm concert.
+I don’t think we can even take a harmonica down there for a good 15 years”.
+However, the band returned to the Pyramid Stage in 2011 and 2016.
+They are now about to headline for a record-breaking fifth time on Saturday 29 June.

-Since forming in London in 1997, the band has racked up seven Grammys, nine Brit Awards and 15 MTV awards.
+Since forming in London in 1997, the band have racked up seven Grammys, nine Brit Awards and 15 MTV awards.
 They have more Brit Awards than any other band.

 When are Coldplay performing at Glastonbury Festival?